webreinvent/vaah-docs/docs/vaahcms-2/backend/roles.md

 }
 ```

-# API
+## API

-VaahCms has APIs for every method, allowing you to interact with NuxJS or other frameworks.
+VaahCMS has APIs for every method, allowing you to interact with NuxJS or other frameworks.

 You can access APIs method from `vaachms/Http/Controllers/Api/RolesController.php` and routes from `vaahcms/Routes/api/api-routes-roles.php`